alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

   cd ..
   ```

-## Step 2: Index the collections
+## Step 2: Index the corpora

-The next step is to index the collections, using all three different approaches detailed in the paper (`BM25` and
+The next step is to index the corpora, using all three different approaches detailed in the paper (`BM25` and
 `SPLADE` bag-of-words and `BERT` dense retrieval models).
 In practice, you need to execute this phase once for every
 approach, following this two-steps procedure:

 - Adjust the index parameters by editing the `index.properties` configuration file inside the `config` sub-folder.
 More
-  details are provided below in the remaining of this chapter.
+  details are provided below in the remainder of this chapter.

 - Execute the index phase, using the provided script: